 Salaries rise with performance and progression but will be lower in small, independent hotels.
 For managers employed by large, global hotel groups, where there are opportunities to work overseas, the financial rewards are considerable.

-Salary data from the Berkeley Scott Hospitality & Leisure Salary Survey.
+Salary data from the Berkeley Scott Hotels, Hospitality & Catering Recruitment Salary Survey (2017).
 Figures are intended as a guide only.

-Working hours vary according to the type of hotel and location, but typically include regular unsocial hours, including working late nights, weekends and bank holidays.
-Working hours can be long and could restrict social and family life.
+Your working hours will vary according to the type of hotel you're working in and its location, but typically the role includes regular unsocial hours - late nights, weekends and bank holidays will all be part of your shift pattern.
+Working hours can be long and could restrict your social and family life.

 What to expect

-- Although some of the work is office-based, much of the time will be spent with customers and staff.
+- Although some of the work is office-based, much of your time will be spent with customers and staff.

-- Career breaks are possible, as is self-employment.
-Around 50% of hotel managers are self-employed in small hotels, motels, inns and residential clubs.
+- Around 50% of hotel managers are self-employed in small hotels, motels, inns and residential clubs.